Exploring for hidden Goldfields in the Laverton Tectonic Zone

 A number of anomalous aircore and RAB end of hole anomalies were followed up by RC or DD drilling.
 However, follow-up drilling failed to identify anomalies at depth and the vast majority of these anomalies were cancelled.

-The most significant DD intersection included 5.9m @ 7.2 g/t Au from 89.7 m in NEWPJDD0001.
+The most significant DD intersection included 5.9 m @ 7.2 g/t Au from 89.7 m in NEWPJDD0001.
 The interval is reported to be within a near vertical quartz-chlorite-carbonate-chalcopyrite-pyrite vein.

 T15 Prospect